 On September 29, 2008, the TJPA Board of Directors approved a comprehensive Lease and Use Agreement that will control AC Transit's bus operations in the Temporary Terminal and the Transit Center through at least the year 2050.
 The Agreement sets forth all the rights and obligations of the parties with respect to the two facilities.
-It addresses payments AC Transit will make for its share of operating and maintenance costs in the Temporary Terminal and in the Transbay Transit Center should operating expenses exceed revenues, as well as its contribution in the sum of \$57,000,000 (discounted to 2011 dollars) to the capital cost of the new Transit Center.
+It addresses payments AC Transit will make for its share of operating and maintenance costs in the Temporary Terminal and in the Transbay Transit Center should operating expenses exceed revenues, as well as its contribution in the sum of \$57,000,000 (discounted to 2011 dollars) to the capital cost of the new Transit Center (see Note 8).
 The Agreement allows for subtenant agreements, where subtenants can be allocated a share of the primary tenant's operating and maintenance costs.
-See Note 2, Summary of Significant Accounting Policies.

-For the fiscal year ended June 30, 2011, expenses incurred by the TJPA to reimburse AC Transit for its incremental operating and maintenance costs in the Temporary Terminal totaled \$1,942,620 and the TJPA reported \$1,942,620 due to AC Transit.
+For the fiscal year ended June 30, 2012, expenses incurred by the TJPA to reimburse AC Transit for its incremental operating and maintenance costs in the Temporary Terminal totaled \$2,604,469 and the TJPA reported \$1,941,473 due to AC Transit.